microsoft/SLG-Business-Applications/white-papers/your-first-code-app/readme.md

 ![Image 22](https://i.imgur.com/5yNDGkZ.jpeg)

 Since I'll be relying on GitHub Copilot to write my app's code for me, I'll make sure to provide this documentation to the AI before instructing it to make my app for me.
-By explicitly providing this documentation, I am **ensuring** GitHub Copilot has the latest documentation and best-practices to follow.
+By explicitly providing this documentation, I am **ensuring** GitHub Copilot has the latest documentation and best practices to follow.

 Provide the following prompt to GitHub Copilot: